Selection committee guide

 Membership rotation and renewal are both essential to ensuring the vitality of the selection committee process.
 Membership rotation is critical because it allows for broader representation of institutions and complementary expertise.
 However, the continuity of membership renewal is also desirable, since the presence of experienced members on a committee promotes consistency in the selection process and assists in the orientation of new members.

 Selection committee members usually serve no more than three consecutive years.
+To maintain stability in membership, while providing a mechanism for membership renewal, a rotational system has been established for one third of the membership on a yearly basis.
 The extension of a term beyond three years for one additional year may be accepted in exceptional circumstances.
-Members who have completed their three-year term on the committee may be appointed as chair for an additional two years.
+Members who have completed their three-year term on the committee may be appointed as chair.

 Date modified: